mattlovaglio/mattlovaglio.github.io/_posts/2015-03-27-Making-Embedded-Content-Responsive-In-Jekyll-Posts.md

 {% endhighlight %}

-You might want to not use `.video-container` as a class name, because it is extremely broad.
-It is possible that the framework or css you are using/authoring may already have this class name reserved for other things.
-Consider using something more specific like: `.jekyll-youtube-module` or another custom class name with a higher level of specificity.
+You might not want to use `.video-container` as a class name, because it's extremely broad.
+It is possible that the framework or css you're using/authoring may already have this class name reserved for other things.
+Consider using something more appropriate to your taste.

 ## Some additional embedded content